GabrielBukunmi/der_a_param_estimation/README.md

 **Repository accompanying:**

-"Observability and parameter estimation of a generic model for aggregated distributed energy resources" by Bukunmi Gabriel Odunlami and Marcos Netto ([arXiv link – to be added])
+"Observability and parameter estimation of a generic model for aggregated distributed energy resources" by Bukunmi Gabriel Odunlami and Marcos Netto ([arXiv link](https://arxiv.org/abs/2510.10892))

 ---